 Following the 2008 financial crisis, financial institutions were required to examine loan portfolios more closely in order to plan appropriately for adequate capital levels, especially in unfavorable economic conditions.
 However, the lack of prescriptive guidance on how to effectively stress the loan portfolio has created challenges for some community financial institutions.
 Stress testing is an important component of sound risk management, but the expectations and use cases for stress tests aren’t always obvious.

-Financial institutions see the most benefit from stress-testing exercises when they are embedded within an overall risk management process.
+Financial institutions see the most benefit from these exercises when they are embedded within an overall risk management process.
 First, in order to leverage stress testing as a tool for risk management, the institution must examine the portfolio to understand its vulnerabilities.
 An institution’s loan policy should speak to the loan portfolio as a whole and should have standards for individual credit decisions.
 The policy should address the following:

 - Percentage of a loan type to the overall loan portfolio

 - Geographic trade area in which the loan will be made

 - Limits on credit concentrations

 To manage credit risk exposures, regulators have repeatedly indicated that some form of stress testing loan portfolios – at least on an annual basis – is a critical part of sound risk management for community financial institutions.
 When a financial institution shifts its view of stress testing from a regulatory requirement to a critical component of the institution’s overall risk management process, as well as investing in the right tools, it opens the door to driving long-term value and growth.

 Stress testing and capital adequacy